shapelets/khiva-python/docs/text/how_to_contribute.rst

 ''''''''''
 Branching model
 ++++++++++++++++
-Our branching model has two permanent branches, **develop** and **master**.
-We aim at using `develop` as the main branch, where all features are merged.
-In this sense, we use the master branch to push the release versions of the binding for the Khiva library.
+Our branching model has one permanent branch, **master**.
+We aim at using `master` as the main branch, where all features are merged.
+In this sense, we also use the master branch to contain the release versions of the Python Khiva library by means of git tags.

 Contribution process
 +++++++++++++++++++++
 In order to contribute to the code base, we follow the next process:

-1. The main branch is develop, every developer should pull the current status of the branch before stating to develop any new feature.
+1. The main branch is `master`, every developer should pull the current status of the branch before stating to develop any new feature.
 `git pull`

 2. Create a new branch with the following pattern "feature/[name_of_the_feature]"